Benoît Cœuré: European Central Bank (2012–2019)

 Cœuré is a supporter of the monetary policy of the ECB, which includes the use of unconventional measures.
 He repeatedly noted that the economic situation since the outbreak of the crisis warrants low ECB interest rates.
 He warned, however, that the monetary policy response of the ECB to the crises carries risks.
 It shields, he says, governments and other market participants from the disciplinary force of the markets and could make it easier for them to postpone painful reform.

-He urged governments not to be complacent, because the rates won’t stay that low forever.
+He urged governments not to be complacent, because the rates will not stay that low forever.
 “With our decisions we gave them time.
 It is important that they use this time and prepare themselves and become more resilient”.
 Already in 2005 he had called for structural reforms and a more sustainable fiscal policy in Europe.
 He argued repeatedly that for the euro area to be resilient, it would need three lines of defence: flexible and integrated markets, sound national fiscal policies, and a common fiscal capacity.